andrewhilts/trackerssl/README.md

 Then, in Google Chrome, navigate to [chrome://extensions](chrome://extensions), make sure "Developer Mode" is checked off, and then click "Load unpacked extension".
 Then select the project folder, which should be called **trackerssl**.
 Make sure the extension is enabled, and you should be good to go!

 ### Contributing changes
+You can contribute to TrackerSSL in numerous ways -- not only with code improvements per se: usability issues, user experience suggestions, and any other bugs can all be added as feature requests or issues over on [this page](https://github.com/andrewhilts/trackerssl/issues).

-Please don't hesitate to create and submit a pull request with any fixes you might have.
+For code changes, please don't hesitate to create and [submit a pull request](https://github.com/andrewhilts/trackerssl/pulls) with any fixes you might have.

+Happy hacking!